Not sure what career to choose? Contact us

 We do, however, offer a range of convenient payment options to help you meet the cost of your tuition.

-Other options for financial assistance include deferring your payment through VET FEE-HELP in 2016 or a VET Student loan in 2017 (for selected courses, provided you meet the eligibility criteria), arranging for a personal loan or seeking financial support from your employer or job network agency.
+Other options for financial assistance include deferring your payment through VET Student loan in 2017 (for selected courses, provided you meet the eligibility criteria), arranging for a personal loan or seeking financial support from your employer or job network agency.

 Non-subsidised courses include: short courses, some Statements of Attainment, Graduate Certificates and Graduate Diplomas, TAFE Delivered HSC Vocational Education and Training (TVET), those undertaken by students not living or working in New South Wales, international students and temporary visa holders.